ovh/docs/pages/platform/logs-data-platform/opensearch_dashboards/guide.fr-fr.md

 This is what you need to know to get you started:

-- You are already sending logs on a stream you own: [see the quick start tutorial](../quick-start){.ref}
+- You are already sending logs on a stream you own: [see the quick start tutorial](../quick-start)
-- There is nothing else

-After some training you will be able to do this kind of Dashboard:
+After some training you will be able to do this kind of Dashboards:

 ![OpenSearch Dashboards](images/osd.png)